 Receivables are measured in the balance sheet at the lower of amortised cost and net realisable value, which corresponds to nominal value less provisions for bad debts.

 Prepayments

-Prepayments comprise prepaid expenses concerning management fee.
+Prepayments comprise prepaid expenses concerning insurance, rent and other prepaid external expenses.